stebz/stebz/README.md

 ```
 <!-- @formatter:on -->

-It is possible to make test blanks.
-When running the test, a `StepNotImplementedError` will be thrown.
+It is also convenient to make test blanks in the Gherkin style.

 <!-- @formatter:off -->
 ```java